hyprwm/hyprland-wiki/pages/FAQ/_index.md

 will pop into your `~/Pictures/` (You can configure grim and slurp, see their GitHub pages).

-For a more complete utility, try our own [Grimblast](https://github.com/hyprwm/contrib).
+For a more complete utility, try our own screenshotting utility:
+[Grimblast](https://github.com/hyprwm/contrib).

 For recording videos, wf-recorder could be used.